sahanruwantha/PDSA_ASSIGNMENT/README.md

 ## 3.1.7.
 Screenshot of the Normalized DB Table Structure used for this Game Option

-*Note: No database structure is provided in the given code.*

 ## 3.1.8.
 Compare the time taken & logic used for the Sequential program & the Threaded program.

-*Note: The provided code does not implement any threading or parallel execution.*

 # 3.2.
 Tic-Tac-Toe